AdaCore/spark2014/docs/ug/usage.rst

 essential to understand how |GNATprove| uses contracts, as well as other forms of annotations.
 This section aims at providing a deeper insight into how
 |GNATprove| flow analysis and formal verification works, through a
 step-by-step exploration of simple code examples.

-We begin with flow analysis examples, then move on to exception freedom and correctness proofs.
+This section is structured into the following subsections:

+ - Flow analysis examples
+ - Basic proof examples
+ - Call examples
+ - Loop examples

 .. _flow_examples: